cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 Training this new model will require sample images from the target video game so checkout [Part 1.5](https://christianjmills.com/End-To-End-In-Game-Style-Transfer-Tutorial-1-5/) of this tutorial series if you haven't already.
 It shows how to use the Unity Recorder tool to capture in-game footage.
 We'll split the video into images to generate our training data.

-We'll be using a modified version of the Google Colab notebook used in [Part 2](https://christianjmills.com/End-To-End-In-Game-Style-Transfer-Tutorial-2/) of this series.
+We'll be using a modified version of the Google Colab notebook from [Part 2](https://christianjmills.com/End-To-End-In-Game-Style-Transfer-Tutorial-2/) of this series.
 The new model requires some examples of stylized images for training.
 We'll use the style transfer model from earlier in this series to generate the training samples.
-You can either use one you trained during [Part 2](https://christianjmills.com/End-To-End-In-Game-Style-Transfer-Tutorial-2/) or train a new one in the Colab notebook for this post.
+You can either use the `final.pth` checkpoint you made during [Part 2](https://christianjmills.com/End-To-End-In-Game-Style-Transfer-Tutorial-2/) or train a new one in the Colab notebook for this post.